-9 NIHR Going the Extra Mile, 2014; p13
+&lt;sup>9 NIHR Going the Extra Mile, 2014; p13

-10 UK Standards for PublicInvolvement
+&lt;sup>10 UK Standards for Public Involvement

-- design, undertaking, and reporting.
-The body of research evidence available to policymakers should reflect the diversity of the population. - Healthcare research should be pursued with the active and meaningful involvement of patients, service users, families, carers and the public, including where appropriate those from under-served groups.
+- Healthcare research should be pursued with the active and meaningful involvement of patients, service users, families, carers and the public, including where appropriate those from under-served groups.
 There is no single definition for an under-served group; it will depend on the population, the condition under study, the question being asked by research teams, and the intervention being tested.
-No single, simple definition can encompass all under-served groups.11 - Those undertaking public involvement in research should be suitably trained and supported to engage in meaningful ways with patients, service users, families, carers, community groups and the public.
-12 Further information about PPIE training opportunities is available via local PPIE leads (see below for contact details). - Patients, service users, families, carers, participants and the public should be involved, where possible, in the design, conduct, analysis and dissemination of research and also in the strategic direction and setting of research priorities. - Members of the public involved in research should be recompensed or rewarded in line with established good practice.
-Public involvement activities should be appropriately costed and funding must be secured to ensure that out of expenses and payment for involvement can be met.13 - Once established, the results of research should be disseminated to the research community, study participants and the general public.
+No single, simple definition can encompass all under-served groups. - Those undertaking public involvement in research should be suitably trained and supported to engage in meaningful ways with patients, service users, families, carers, community groups and the public.
+Further information about PPIE training opportunities is available via local PPIE leads (see below for contact details). - Patients, service users, families, carers, participants and the public should be involved, where possible, in the design, conduct, analysis and dissemination of research and also in the strategic direction and setting of research priorities. - Members of the public involved in research should be recompensed or rewarded in line with established good practice.
+Public involvement activities should be appropriately costed and funding must be secured to ensure that out of expenses and payment for involvement can be met. - Once established, the results of research should be disseminated to the research community, study participants and the general public.
 Special arrangements should be made to ensure access to information for those with a low level of literacy, English as a second language, or a disability.
-Members of the public involved in your research will want to ensure that the findings are widely disseminated so they can influence and change practice for the better14.
+Members of the public involved in your research will want to ensure that the findings are widely disseminated so they can influence and change practice for the better.
 Public involvement can help to identify how research outcomes could be communicated.
 Public contributors can assist with the production of plain English summaries and facilitate the dissemination of these by providing access to patient and community groups.
-The results of the study or clinical trial can, therefore, be shared appropriately to ensure that the right people and organisations have been involved.15 For further information, see Section 7 Dissemination Policy.
+The results of the study or clinical trial can, therefore, be shared appropriately to ensure that the right people and organisations have been involved.
+For further information, see Section 7 Dissemination Policy.